maaslalani/blog/posts/fallacy.md

 I think this strategy will make me a better thinker maybe, if I am lucky, a better person.

 We shouldn't decide everything by polling the masses.
-This is the fallacy argumentum ad numerum, the idea that something is true because great numbers believe it, as in "Eat shit.
-20 trillion flies can't be wrong."
+This is the fallacy argumentum ad numerum, the idea that something is true because great numbers believe it, as in

+> Eat shit.
+20 trillion flies can't be wrong.

 ~ Bill Maher, 2010